Semaphore in Operating System (OS)

 Semaphore in Operating System

-Semaphore in operating system is an entity devised by Edsger W. Dijkstra, to solve the Process Synchronization problem in OS.
-Its most popular use is it solve the Critical Section algorithm.
+Semaphore in Operating System (OS) is an entity devised by Edsger W. Dijkstra to solve the Process Synchronization problem in OS.
+Its most popular use is to solve the Critical Section problem, where multiple processes need access to shared resources without interfering with each other.
+Semaphores act as signaling mechanisms that help manage concurrent processes by using simple integer variables.

 Lock